A cautionary tale about grandfathering CAL licenses in SQL Server 2012 Enterprise

-- Performance Advisor v7 (now in beta) breaks out Windows and SQL Server memory by NUMA node on its dashboard.
+- SQL Sentry breaks out Windows and SQL Server memory by NUMA node on its dashboard.
 The customer upgraded to v7 and immediately noticed that only two of the four nodes were showing up; SQL Server had automatically taken the other two nodes offline (click to enlarge):

 The server was also suffering strange performance issues, which led to…